contactandyc/another-c-library/2_timing.md

 }
 ```

 It is essential to recognize the difference between comparisons and conditions.
 A condition can be true or false.
 Comparisons require two objects and can evaluate to true or false.
-In most (every?) computer language, loops and if logic will use conditions as opposed to comparisons.
+In most (every?) computer language, loops, and if logic will use conditions as opposed to comparisons.
 Comparisons are a subset of conditions.
 In C, true is non-zero, and false is zero.

 The following would never do_something: